Mitsubishi Mirage: Export

 Mitsubishi in Thailand released the three-door hatchback and four-door sedan models with 1.3- and 1.5-liter engine as the Mitsubishi Champ in 1983.
 Later the series was renamed Mitsubishi Champ II and Champ III, with the hatchback and 1.5-liter versions discontinued.
-The Champ was retired in 1994.
+This was also exported to Canada from January 1988 until the end of Champ production in 1994.

 In Indonesia, both the sedan and the 5-door hatchback were sold under the Lancer nameplate.
 Available in two trim levels, SL with 1.4-liter engine and GLX with 1.6-liter engine.

 The four-door sedan formed the basis of the Proton Saga, Malaysia's first locally built car and manufactured between 1985 and 2008.
 Proton would later spin the Saga off into its own five-door hatchback called the Saga Aeroback in 1987 (longer, and styled differently from Mitsubishi's own five-door hatchback version).

 Third generation (1987)

 Mitsubishi introduced the more rounded, third-generation Mirage to Japan in October 1987.
 Masaru Furukawa headed the vehicle design, with Yasukichi Akamatsu given the role of chief engineer.
 The basic model, a three-door hatchback with upright tailgate and large glasshouse arrived first.
 The sedan, released to Japan in January 1988 was stylistically distinct with almost vertical rear glass, influenced by the larger Galant.
 The range was complemented by a five-door liftback in June 1988, but without a station wagon variant, Mitsubishi persevered with the previous model until the release of a new wagon on the fourth generation chassis.
 As before, Mirage, Colt, and Lancer naming varied between markets with different body shapes often having different titles in the same market.
 In Japan, sedans were available with the Mirage and Lancer nameplates, while the three-door was sold only as Mirage, and the liftback only as Lancer.
-Japanese Mirage sedans usually featured the "Vie Saloon" suffix.

-Engines available were 1.3- and 1.5-liter Orion gasoline inline-fours and 1.8-liter Saturn gasoline inline-four.
+Japanese Mirage sedans usually featured the "Vie Saloon" suffix.Engines available were 1.3- and 1.5-liter Orion gasoline inline-fours and 1.8-liter Saturn gasoline inline-four.
 For Greece only, a 1.2-liter version of Orion engine available in the entry-level models outputted 48 kW.
 The 1.8-liter Sirius diesel carried over from the previous shape.
 In Japan, four-wheel-drive versions were also available, fitted with the carbureted 1.5 and fuel-injected 1.6-liter gasoline engines, or 1.8-liter diesel.
-The top Mirages in Japan were called the "Cyborg", featuring the turbocharged 1.6-liter motor developing 145 PS — the same unit as fitted to the GSR sedan.
+The top Mirages in Japan were called the "Cyborg", featuring the turbocharged 1.6-liter engine developing 145 PS — the same unit as fitted to the Lancer GSR sedan.

+Lancer GSR

 Facelift

 The third generation received a minor facelift in September 1989, with late models receiving the same modernized engines as were seen in the subsequent generation.
 In its most potent turbocharged variant, the new 4G61 engine produced 160 PS at 6000 rpm.